tony-aw/squarebrackets/README.md

   introduction message.
 Added even more tests.
 Added `idx1_dim()`, and added tests for these also.
 - 5 April 2024: Replaced `idx1`/`idx0` with `idx()`.
+- 18 May 2024: Added a few tests for the `idx()` method (need to add more).
+Fixed the export pattern expressions in the Namespace file.
+  Adjusted the documentation.